AlexRDZDB/AlexRDZDB/README.md

 ---

 ## 📅 Updates
-- **[April 2025]**: Working on my graduation project and preparing for post-graduation opportunities.
+- **[April 2025]**: Working on projects involving mobile robots, specifically Robomaster TT Drones, a Manchester Robotics Puzzlebot and a NAO v5.